-- 11.9 Based on a range of estimated costs provided by local authorities, the cost per local authority of consulting on a levy is estimated to be between £5,000 and £30,000, with a further one-off cost of between £5,000 and £10,000 for reporting on the outcome of the consultation.
-Annual reporting costs are estimated to be between £1,000 and £5,000 for each local authority which implements the levy. - 11.10 At this stage, it is unclear how many, and which local authorities will consult on and implement the levy.
-For the purpose of presenting a total cost estimate, if all 22 local authorities were to consult on and implement the levy, upfront costs would be between £220,000 and £880,000 with annual ongoing costs of between £22,000 and £110,000.
+- 11.9 Based on a range of estimated costs provided by local authorities, the cost per local authority of a one-off cost for undertaking a consultation and reporting on the decision is expected to range between £5,000 £30,000+.
+The broad estimates from local authorities on the cost for compiling and publishing this annual report range from £0 £30,000+.
+Estimated costs for the establishment and running of a visitor levy partnership forum varied from £5,000 £30,000 per annum. - 11.10 At this stage, it is unclear how many, and which local authorities will consult on and implement the levy.
+For the purpose of presenting a total cost estimate, if all 22 local authorities were to consult on and implement the levy, upfront costs would be approximately £831,300 and annual ongoing costs of approximately £937,600.
 It is recognised this is likely to over-estimate the actual total cost.